DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 Setup
 ====

+##Client Authentication

 First copy the SDK files into your project.
-Find the GCConstants.h file located at GetChute/Classes/Core and enter your OAuth information.
+Find the GCConstants.h file located at SDK/Classes/Core and enter your OAuth information.

 ``` Objective-C
     #define kOAuthRedirectURL               @"http://getchute.com/oauth/callback"